Nicholas Raphael de Grandmaison: Achievements

+In 1959, de Grandmaison was inducted as an honorary chief of the Peigan Tribe.
+He was given the name Enuk-sapop - Little Plume.

-By the end of his life, Nicholas R. de Grandmaison was an associate member of the Royal Canadian Academy, spoke several First Nations' languages, and was invested as a member of the Order of Canada in 1972.
+By the end of his life, de Grandmaison was an associate member of the Royal Canadian Academy of Arts, spoke several First Nations' languages, and was invested as a member of the Order of Canada in 1972.
 Through his work and his art, de Grandmaison captured an important era of Canadian and American history, and is considered a prominent visual historian in Canada; his work is represented in numerous public and private art collections throughout North America.

-Nick de Grandmaison was staunchly proud of both his Russian and French heritage.
+De Grandmaison was staunchly proud of both his Russian and French heritage.
 He was particular that he had a "de" in front of his name and he was the only artist in Canada, he thought, to be "de Grandmaison".
-His eldest son (and his eldest child) was Orest, but generally known as "Rick".
-Rick made a name for himself in his own right, in the arts world.
+His eldest son (and his eldest child) was Orest ("O.N."), but generally known as "Rick", who made a name for himself in his own right in the art world.
 He painted under the name of O.N.
-Grandmaison - he was not "de Grandmaison".
-At still a young age, O.N.
-Grandmaison passed away.
-Nicholas de Grandmaison had four other children, Tamara Grandmaison, Sonja Claire Grandmaison, Nicholas Grandmaison and Lubov Alexandra "Lousandra" Grandmaison.
+Grandmaison (not "de Grandmaison").
+Rick died an untimely death.
+Nicholas de Grandmaison had four other children (Tamara, Sonja Claire, Nicholas Grandmaison and Lubov Alexandra).
 A large collection of de Grandmaison works, together with an archive of the artist's life and work, are held by the University of Lethbridge, Alberta.